usamoi/VectorChord/README.md

 ## Limitations
 - Data Type Support: Currently, only the `f32` data type is supported for vectors, and the dimensionality is limited to 1600.
 (Dimension support improvements are planned for future updates.)
 - Architecture Compatibility: The fast-scan kernel is optimized for x86_64 architectures.
-While it runs on aarch64, performance may be significantly lower.
+While it runs on aarch64, performance may be lower.
 - KMeans Clustering: The built-in KMeans clustering is not yet fully optimized and may require substantial memory.
 We strongly recommend using external centroid precomputation for efficient index construction.